tomasmcguinness/dotnet-passbook/README.md

 /Pass/BoardingPass will generate simple boarding card.

 These passes are functional and can be saved in iOS Passbook.

-## NuGet

-Dotnet-passbook is also available to  download from NuGet.

-	Install-Package dotnet-passbook

 ## NFC Support